Jair (footballer, born 3 August 1994)

-Jair Tavares da Silva ([ʒaˈiʁ]; born 3 August 1994), known as Jair, is a Brazilian professional footballer who plays as a midfielder for Liga I club Petrolul Ploiești.
+Jair Tavares da Silva ([ʒaˈiʁ]; born 3 August 1994), known mononymously as Jair, is a Brazilian professional footballer who plays as a midfielder for Liga I club Hermannstadt.

+Jair started his senior career in native Brazil at Ituano, but made a name for himself after moving to Finland in 2016.
+There, he represented AC Oulu, Ilves, and HJK, winning a combined two domestic trophies in the country and being named in the Veikkausliiga Team of the Year in 2021.
+The following year, he signed for Romanian club Petrolul Ploiești.

 Career

+Early career / AC Oulu

-Jair started out his senior career with Ituano in 2015, featuring sparringly for the Brazilian side before moving to AC Oulu the next year.
+Jair started out his senior career with Ituano in 2015, featuring sparringly for the Brazilian side—mostly in the Copa Paulista—before moving to Finnish club AC Oulu the next year.
 He spent his first season in the Ykkönen on loan, after which he signed a permanent contract.

-In the 2018 season, Jair was voted the league's Midfielder of the Year by the Football Players Association.
+In the 2018 season, Jair was voted the second league's Midfielder of the Year by the Football Players Association.

+Ilves

 In November 2018, Jair joined Veikkausliiga club Ilves, where he played for two seasons.
-On 13 November 2020, he chose to stay in Finland and its first division by agreeing to a two-year contract with the option of another year with HJK.
-On 13 June 2022, the Helsinki-based team terminated Jair's deal after media reported that he had been convicted of child sexual abuse one year earlier.
+He made his top flight debut on 7 April 2019, in a 2–0 away win over KPV, and scored his first goal in the competition one month later, in a 1–1 dome draw with Honka.

+On 15 June 2019, Jair played the full 90 minutes in a 2–0 victory over IFK Mariehamn in the final of the Finnish Cup.
+On 27 August 2020, he made his first European appearance by starting in a UEFA Europa League first qualifying round match with Irish club Shamrock Rovers; he converted his penalty shoot-out kick as Ilves lost 11 to 12.